-The concept of Lead Time and Lag Time is very important in project scheduling network diagram.
+The concept of Lead Time and Lag Time is very important in the project scheduling network diagram.

-As a Project Manager, you must know about the Lead Time and Lag time in order to better understand your project plan and execute it accordingly.
+As a Project Manager, you must know about Lead Time and Lag Time in order to better understand your project plan and execute it accordingly.

-Although, this concept is not very difficult, a few people still find it difficult to understand.
-Therefore, in this blog post, I’m going to give a simple explanation about Lead Time and Lag Time with real world examples.
+Although this concept is not very difficult, a few people still find it difficult to understand.
+Therefore, in this blog post, I’m going to give a simple explanation about Lead Time and Lag Time with some real-world examples.

 Okay, let us get started.